nvaitchk/nvidia-nim-webui/NIM_RAG/readme.md

 ## Overview

-This project demonstrates the power and simplicity of NVIDIA NIM (NVIDIA Inference Model), a suite of optimized cloud-native microservices, by setting up and running a Retrieval-Augmented Generation (RAG) pipeline.
+This project demonstrates the power and simplicity of NVIDIA NIM (NVIDIA Inference Microservice), a suite of optimized cloud-native microservices, by setting up and running a Retrieval-Augmented Generation (RAG) pipeline.
 NVIDIA NIM is designed to streamline the deployment and time-to-market of generative AI models across various environments, including cloud platforms, data centers, and GPU-accelerated workstations.
 By abstracting the complexities of AI model development and leveraging industry-standard APIs, NIM makes advanced AI technologies accessible to a broader range of developers.

 ## Getting Started